casangi/casadocs/docs/tasks/task_imbaseline.rst

 Note
    * The format of the file specified by *bloutput* is CSV format.
 It cannot be specified format type.
    * If the parameter *output_cont* set *True*, the output continuum image is saved by subtracting an output image from an input image.
-The file name of it will be named as the input file name "*imagename*" + "*.cont*".
+The file name of it will be named as the input file name *imagename* + "*.cont*".

 .. _Examples: